Study Abroad with Naropa & Where There Be Dragons

 What does it cost to study abroad on a Dragons Program?

 Please visit the individual program pages for a complete description and cost of the program.
-Students are allowed to use Naropa institutional aid (grants or scholarships), plus their state and federal financial aid towards these four partner study abroad programs.
+Students are allowed to use Naropa institutional aid (grants or scholarships), plus their state and federal financial aid towards the four Dragons' study abroad programs.
 Work-study does not apply abroad.
 There is a $150.00 non-refundable Study Abroad application fee that is paid to Dragons at the time of application.

 What does the cost include?